Customer service (Policy)

 This notice will include the nature of the disruption, the reason for it, its expected duration, and a description of alternative facilities or services, if available.

-Notices of planned and unexpected disruptions will also be posted on Public Health Sudbury & Districts’ website or announced publically as soon as the disruption and pertinent details are available.
+Notices of planned and unexpected disruptions will also be posted on Public Health Sudbury & Districts’ website or announced publicly as soon as the disruption and pertinent details are available.

 Client feedback

-Public Health Sudbury & Districts is committed to meeting and surpassing the service expectations of all its clients, including people with disabilities.
+Public Health Sudbury & Districts is committed to meeting and surpassing the service expectations of all its clients, including people with varying abilities.
 Feedback and comments are welcome and appreciated in regards to how well expectations are being met.
-All feedback will be directed to the Director of Corporate Services or designate.
+All feedback will be directed to the Director of Corporate Services, or designate.

 Receiving feedback